Dodgers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers have won 16 of the 28 games they were the moneyline favorite this season (57.1%).
+- The Dodgers have compiled a 17-12 record in games they were favored on the moneyline (winning 58.6% of those games).

-- Los Angeles has a record of 5-5 when it has played as moneyline favorites with odds of -165 or shorter (50% winning percentage).
+- In games it has played as moneyline favorites with odds of -145 or shorter, Los Angeles has a 13-10 record (winning 56.5% of its games).

-- The implied moneyline probablility for this matchup gives the Dodgers a 62.3% chance to win.
+- The implied moneyline probablility in this matchup gives the Dodgers a 59.2% chance to win.

-- Los Angeles has had an over/under set by bookmakers 30 times, and have combined with opponents to go over the total in 17 of those games (17-12-1).
+- Los Angeles has played in 31 games with an over/under set, and have combined with its opponents to go over the total 18 times (18-12-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.